eldadmamo/printon/README.md

 ## Project Description

-This project is a **Destamerch** website that allows users to create custom designs, which can be printed on various products such as t-shirts, mugs, and posters.
+This project is a **printon** website that allows users to create custom designs, which can be printed on various products such as t-shirts, mugs, and posters.
 The site is built using **React** with **TypeScript** and follows a microfrontend architecture.
 The backend is powered by **Node.js**, providing a robust API for managing orders, products, and user accounts.

 ## Features